Li Xianhua

-Li Xianhua (李献华; born 1962) is a Chinese geologist currently serving as researcher and doctoral supervisor at the Institute of Geology and Geophysics, Chinese Academy of Sciences (CAS).
+Li Xianhua (李献华; born 1962) is a Chinese geologist who has served as researcher and doctoral supervisor at the Institute of Geology and Geophysics, Chinese Academy of Sciences (CAS).

 Education

 Li was born in Nanjing, Jiangsu in 1961, while his ancestral home in Cangnan County, Zhejiang.
 After the resumption of college entrance examination, he entered University of Science and Technology of China, where he graduated in 1983.
 He received his master's degree and doctor's degree from the Institute of Geochemistry, Chinese Academy of Sciences (CAS) in 1985 and 1988, respectively.

 Career

-He is now a researcher and doctoral supervisor at the Institute of Geology and Geophysics, Chinese Academy of Sciences (CAS).
+He has been a researcher and doctoral supervisor at the Institute of Geology and Geophysics, Chinese Academy of Sciences (CAS).